explore

 Holiday Gift Ideas For Men

-Patagonia Performance Twill Pant: Comfortable and high quality, these multifunctional pants should last you a long time.
-Pick from a bunch of neutral colors!
+Patagonia Performance Twill Pant: Comfortable and high quality, these multifunctional pants should last you a long time making them one of the best gift ideas for a sustainable purchase.
+Pick from a variety of colors!

 Fjallraven Flannel Shirt: Admittedly, this is another item that falls more under the “things I like to see guys wear” category.
-But there are worse reasons to buy something!
+But there are worse reasons to buy something for a Christmas gift!
 Plus, Fjallraven makes some of my favorite outdoor gear, so I trust their products.

 Sorel Madison Moc Boot: My brother has been wearing a version of these boots for years.
 He loves that he can dress them up or down and they go with almost anything.
 Plus, they are waterproof which keeps his feet dry during Washington’s wet winters.